 Personal Stroke Stories

 When a stroke happens to you or someone you love, it can be very upsetting and challenging.
 It's good to know a stroke does not always mean the end of the road.
 Here are some personal stories about people who have overcome many difficulties posed by stroke and who continue to live happy, productive lives.
+If you have a personal story of stroke, why not share it with us?

 Most people suffering from a recent stroke decide to take it easy for a while.
 Not so, David Bryce.